isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 straightforward because the underlying data was immutable, so no invalidation logic was needed, and we could scale horizontally without introducing much complexity.

-With user annotations enables, the underlying data is not longer immutable.
+With user annotations enabled, the underlying data is no longer immutable.
 So now most requests require a full round trip to the database because there's never any way to know that a cached response is still valid.
 And reasoning about horizontal scaling is much harder, as we need to handle data consistency.

 User annotations is a key new feature for the Explorer, but the core value proposition has always been performance, and we should work hard to avoid trading any